 Lets take a closer look.

-The barbell military press is a great multijoint exercise that works all three deltoid heads.
+The barbell military press is a great multijoint workout that works all three deltoid heads.
 It is generally done in a military bench rack while seated but can be done standing as well.
 Doing this exercise with the barbell generally allows you to use more weight because there is less stress put on the stabilizer muscles to maintain good form throughout the exercise.
-If your plan is to maximize your deltoid development, you should be careful not to cheat using momentum and your legs when you do the exercise standing up.
+If your plan is to maximize your deltoid development, you should be careful not to cheat using momentum and your legs when you do the exercise standing up so you get the full benefit of the weight.
 You often see this kind of technique in strongman and power lifting competitions.
-It's not that this way of pressing the weight is bad, it has its advantages for sure.
+It’s not that this way of pressing the weight is bad, it has its advantages for sure.
 But if you are looking specifically at deltoid development you should focus on using your arms only to press the weight.